Electricity interruption at Wellington Caves

-Visitors are advised that tours, food and regular service at the Wellington Caves will be affected by a planned power outage on Wednesday the 18th October.
+Visitors are advised that tours, food and regular service at the Wellington Caves will be affected by a planned power outage on Wednesday 23 May 2018.

 Tours will be restricted to the Phosphate Mine only and will be conducted by torch light.
 The cafe will have a reduced offering with only pre-packaged and no perishable food available.